 2 Murray Street, Sydney CBD

 Located on the waterfront of Darling Harbour, the Australian National Maritime Museum hosts a range of Australia's largest and most diverse naval fleets—including a replica of Captain Cook’s ship the HMB Endeavour.
 Six permanent galleries, ongoing exhibitions and the kid-friendly Ripples Cafe makes it the perfect Sunday Funday activity.
-Buy tickets here.
+Buy tickets online here.

 Children’s Workshops At The Art Gallery Of NSW